Programs & Initiatives

 Learn about our Adoption and Permanency Programs

-The Adoption Resources and Education program is a contract with the Rhode Island Department of Children, Youth and Families to provide a range of recruitment strategies to identify potential families for children in foster care, raise awareness about the needs of children in foster care and assist with matching children and families.
-Some of the strategies include general, child-focused, child-specific and targeted recruitment strategies, case mining and family search and engagement.
-Adoption and Permanency Team work with children to help prepare them for permanency and promote best practices in adoption.
+The Adoption and Guardianship Services program is a contract with the Rhode Island Department of Children, Youth and Families to provide a range of recruitment strategies to identify potential families for children in foster care, raise awareness about the needs of children in foster care and assist with matching children and families.
+Some of the strategies include general, child-focused, child-specific and targeted recruitment strategies, case mining, family search and engagement, education and support to families, adoption, guardianship and permanency work with children and families to help prepare them for permanency and promote best practices in adoption and guardianship.
 Children are referred to these services by DCYF.

 Tuesday’s Child